 Additional personal allowances are available to resident tax payers who meet certain qualifying conditions.
 The Additional allowances are:

 - Eligible Co-habiting couples with a child

 Further information regarding the additional allowances and how to claim can be found in the return form guides GN1 and GN1S.

 As an Isle of Man resident tax payer, you are entitled to claim certain deductions.
 Provided the Income Tax Division have all the information required to assess your position, these amounts will be used to reduce your tax liability and can be included in a tax code to reduce your weekly/monthly tax deductions (if applicable).

-Some examples of current allowable deductions are:
+Examples of current deductions are:

-- Loan Interest (subject to certain limits)
+- Loan Interest

 - Professional Subscriptions